 The New South Wales Parliament was founded in May 1856.
 In 1858, steps towards modern democracy were made.
 The secret ballot was introduced and most males over the age of 21 were allowed the right to vote (instead of only landowners, as it had been previously).
 In 1901, NSW joined with the other five Australian states to form the Commonwealth of Australia.

 - The population of New South Wales is 7,797,800 people.

 - Sydney (the capital city of New South Wales) is Australia’s most populated city with an estimated population of 5.2 million people.

 - 49.3 percent of the NSW population are male and 50.7 percent are female.

-- The top six countries of birth for people in NSW are: Australia, England, China, New Zealand, India and Vietnam.
+- The top five countries of birth (other than Australia) for people in NSW are: England, China, India, New Zealand and Philippines.

 - NSW is located in south-eastern Australia.
 It has a total area of 800,642 km2 and covers 10.4 percent of Australia.

 - New South Wales’ coastline is only 2137 km long.